Living in Your Home With Great Help!

-My visit with them was successful; the social worker and I were able to locate the niece and nephew’s number.
+My visit with them was successful; the social worker and I were able to locate the niece and nephew’s numbers.
 The first call was not kind of what we expected, but as the nephew explained he had a family of his own and was going through his own stride.
 I thought to myself; people have families and life gets hectic at times, so let me cut him some slacks.
 He assured me his sister could deal with the issue and I called her.
-I spoke to the sister, she was quite worried and didn’t notice the irregularities in conversations with her aunt and uncle; she recalled communicating with them every week, but they seem fine.
+I spoke to the sister, and she was quite worried and didn’t notice the irregularities in conversations with her aunt and uncle; she recalled communicating with them every week, but they seem fine.
 The niece was able to find a flight, and we met two days after the call.

 Let me give the couple my own names; let’s call them John and Francis and the niece, Maxine.

 The two had retired to Florida from New Jersey around age 65 and bought a retirement condo.
 John had no family alive, and Francis had a niece and nephew who lived in New Jersey.
 They had developed a close relationship with the neighbors that seemed like family to them.
 A few of the friends notice the unusual behavior in the two, like; wearing the same clothes every day, not color coordinating and on one occasion the fire alarm went off because Francis left the pot on the stove and didn’t realize the fire was coming from her apartment.
 It was two incidents that happen in the same week that prompt the next-door neighbor to call the State.
 On one of the two occasions, John left for the grocery store and did not return home till 11 pm, another time the police escorted him back around 2 am.
-This last incident all the neighbors on the same building became concerned as they watch the event unfold; unfortunate; John did not remember where he lived, after investigating the police brought him home.
-That is when the neighbors called Department of Aging who came out to assess the case.
+In this last incident all the neighbors in the same building became concerned as they watch the event unfold; unfortunately; John did not remember where he lived, after investigating the police brought him home.
+That is when the neighbors called the Department of Aging which came out to assess the case.
 John could fake it in a conversation that he was okay, he still had his sense of humor but had become forgetful.
 One neighbor says she always remembered John as a sharp dresser, and it had gotten to where he would wear his pajamas to the grocery store.

 The couple developed a close relationship with the neighbors which became a condo bond.
 A few of the neighbors noticed their strange action and called the state, and that is how I can relate the story from reminiscing.
 The couple was not aware of all that is going on around them; that made me realize that this was not denial but a fight for independence.
-I was able to help this couple remain in their home until it was time for them to depart, yes they passed several years later.
+I was able to help this couple remain in their home until it was time for them to depart, yes, they passed several years later.